Fast and Fusiest: An Optimal Fusion-Aware Mapper for Accelerator Design

 \section{Compatibility Criteria}

-In this section, we discuss compatibility, which encompasses when and where data pmappings exchange data.
-Pmappings must have matching compatibility to satisfy data dependencies (\eg data must be read after it is written and before it is freed).
-We will show how we encode compatibility as criteria (based on backing storage and loops above backing storage) to enable grouping and, later, pruning within groups.
+A valid mapping must satisfy data dependencies (\eg data must be read after it is written and before it is freed).
+In this section, we discuss compatibility, which encompasses when and where pmappings exchange data.
+Moreover, we show how we encode compatibility as criteria (based on backing storage and loops above backing storage) to enable grouping and pruning within groups.